Apollo: Childhood and youth

+Growing up, Apollo was nursed by the nymphs Korythalia and Aletheia, the personification of truth.
+Phoebe, his grandmother, gave the oracular shrine of Delphi to Apollo as a birthday gift.

-As a child, Apollo is said to have built a foundation and an altar on Delos using the horns of the goats that his sister Artemis hunted.
-Since he learnt the art of building when young, he later came to be known as Archegetes, the founder (of towns) and god who guided men to build new cities.
-From his father Zeus, Apollo had also received a golden chariot drawn by swans.
+As a four-year-old child, Apollo built a foundation and an altar on Delos using the horns of the goats that his sister Artemis hunted.
+Since he learnt the art of building when young, he came to be known as Archegetes, (the founder of towns) and guided men to build new cities.
+To keep the child amused, the Delian nymphs ran around the altar beating it, and then with their hands tied behind their backs, bit an olive branch.
+It later became a custom for all the sailors who passed by the island to do the same.

+From his father Zeus, Apollo received a golden headband and a chariot driven by swans.

-In his early years when Apollo spent his time herding cows, he was reared by Thriae, the bee nymphs, who trained him and enhanced his prophetic skills.
+In his early years when Apollo spent his time herding cows, he was reared by the Thriae, who trained him and enhanced his prophetic skills.
+The god Pan was also said to have mentored him in the prophetic art.
 Apollo is also said to have invented the lyre, and along with Artemis, the art of archery.
-He then taught to the humans the art of healing and archery.
-Phoebe, his grandmother, gave the oracular shrine of Delphi to Apollo as a birthday gift.
-Themis inspired him to be the oracular voice of Delphi thereon.
+He then taught the humans the art of healing and archery.

+Lycian peasants

+Soon after giving birth to her twins, Leto fled from Delos fearing Hera.
+Upon reaching Lycia, her infants had drained all of their mother's milk and cried for more to satisfy their hunger.
+The exhausted mother then tried drinking from a nearby lake but was stopped by some Lycian peasants.
+When she begged them to let her quench her thirst, the haughty peasants not only threatened her but also stirred the mud in the lake to dirty the waters.
+Angered by this, Leto turned them into frogs.

+In a slightly varied version, Leto took her infants and crossed over to Lycia where she attempted to bathe her children in a spring she found there.
+But the local herdsmen drove her away.
+After that, some wolves found Leto and guided her to the river Xanthos, where Leto was able to bathe her children and quench her thirst.
+She then returned to the spring and turned the herdsmen into frogs.

-Python
+Slaying of Python

-Python, a chthonic serpent-dragon, was a child of Gaia and the guardian of the Delphic Oracle, whose death was foretold by Apollo when he was still in Leto's womb.
-Python was the nurse of the giant Typhon.
-In most of the traditions, Apollo was still a child when he killed Python.
+Python, a chthonic serpent-dragon, was a child of Gaia and the guardian of the Delphic Oracle.

-Python was sent by Hera to hunt the pregnant Leto to death, and had assaulted her.
-To avenge the trouble given to his mother, Apollo went in search of Python and killed it in the sacred cave at Delphi with the bow and arrows that he had received from Hephaestus.
-The Delphian nymphs who were present encouraged Apollo during the battle with the cry "Hie Paean".
-After Apollo was victorious, they also brought him gifts and gave the Corycian cave to him.
-According to Homer, Apollo had encountered and killed the Python when he was looking for a place to establish his shrine.

-According to another version, when Leto was in Delphi, Python had attacked her.
-Apollo defended his mother and killed Python.
-Euripides in his Iphigenia in Aulis gives an account of his fight with Python and the event's aftermath.

-A detailed account of Apollo's conflict with Gaia and Zeus' intervention on behalf of his young son is also given.

-Apollo also demanded that all other methods of divination be made inferior to his, a wish that Zeus granted him readily.
-Because of this, Athena, who had been practicing divination by throwing pebbles, cast her pebbles away in displeasure.